DheerajKN/JS-FullStack-Generator/README.md

 - --auth: This would automatically create config files for authentication using JWT and uses created User table fields

 > [directory-where-you-want-create-boilerplate] \$ node express-view-generator/index.js <project-name> --db --auth

+## NPM Commands

+- Development: `npm start` that runs view Component on webpack-dev-server for live reload and hot reload functionality in 3000 along with Express at 8080
+- Production: `npm run build` that runs view Component on Express Server at 8080

+## Other Functionality (in development)

+- Routing Configuration for Vue.js yet to be developed.